plone/documentation/develop/plone/members/membrane.rst

     flexible: members can be in different folders, have different workflows and states and different profile fields.

+    It is also possible to use this approach with dexterity; for that, use the ``dexterity.membrane`` add-on.

 .. contents :: :local:

 Introduction